ch9nuk9/wbfm/README.md

 ```bash
 bash RUNME_cluster.sh
 ```
-6. Wait for this to finish.
-Depending on scheduling, it could take 12-48 hours.
+6. This will run ALL steps.
+It will print a lot of green-colored text, and the current analysis step will be written near the top, for example: 'rule: preprocessing'.
+Depending on how busy the cluster is, it could take 12-48 hours for all steps.
 7. Check the log files (they will be in the /snakemake folder) to make sure there were no errors.
 Almost all errors will crash the program, but if you find one that doesn't, please file an issue!